jimpick/bushpilot-monogatari/en/index.md

 After flying along the river for a while, we came out onto the road.

-"This must be the Cassia Highway," I muttered to myself as I looked at the map, but although it had a fancy name, it was just a gravel road.
+"This must be the Cassiar Highway," I muttered to myself as I looked at the map, but although it had a fancy name, it was just a gravel road.

 Furthermore, the direction of the roads on the map seems to be different from the actual roads, so the plane flies in the direction shown on the map, thinking, "Maybe this is the direction."